khairnaraksh/JobSearch/README.md

 ## Project Installation Setup
 1. Clone Project
-2. Do Npm Install For all dependency and package will be install.
+2. Do Npm Install For all dependency and package will be install
-3.Do 'ng Serve'
+3. Do 'ng Serve'
+4. Open Browser Navigate to `http://localhost:4200/`

 ## for Login
 username = 'user'